International Citizens Insurance Logo

 Let’s say you read the fine print on a travel insurance plan and decided to buy it.
 What’s a good way to manage it?
 Surprisingly, it includes taking a paper printout with you as you travel.

 Bringing a paper printout of your travel plan may sound old-fashioned.
-Yet consider when you are likely to want to read it – during a travel crisis.
-In a crisis, having a paper printout, complete with your policy number, can be the easiest way to access it and find what you need.
+Yet consider when you are likely to want to read it—during a travel crisis.
+Having a paper printout with your policy number can be the easiest way to access it and find what you need.

-With a printout, you can consult your plan and use your phone to talk to your travel insurer at the same time.
-If you’ve read it in advance, you can scan to different sections quickly – maybe mark these with a highlighter.
-You can even hand it to a travel companion or someone helping you at a hospital or hotel and ask them to find information.
+With a printout, you can consult your plan and use your phone to talk to your travel insurer simultaneously.
+If you’ve read it in advance, you can quickly scan through different sections – maybe mark these with a highlighter.
+You can even hand it to a travel companion or someone helping you at a hospital or hotel and ask them to look up the information.

 When You Read the Fine Print, Everyone Wins

 Travel insurers truly want policyholders to read the fine print.
-They want their customers to be satisfied with their coverage, and they can provide better service to customers.
+They want their customers to be satisfied with their coverage so they can provide better service.

-One travel insurer even hid a secret contest in their plan document, inviting whoever had read that far to contact the insurer for a $10,000 prize!
-A teacher in the U.S. state of Georgia won the prize – as the 73rd person to receive a copy of the plan with the contest details.
-The insurer wanted to show that the time you spend reading the details about your travel insurance is as much of a good investment as the travel insurance itself.
+One travel insurer even hid a secret contest in their plan document, inviting those who had read that far to contact the insurer for a $10,000 prize.
+A teacher in the U.S. state of Georgia won the award, as the 73rd person to receive a copy of the plan with the contest details.
+The insurer wanted to demonstrate that the time spent reading the details about your travel insurance is as valuable an investment as the travel insurance itself.